opd-ai/webminer/PRIVATE_MONEY_PRIVATE_ENERGY.md

 ## Decentralized Money Meets Decentralized Power

 Now, I know what some folks are thinking: *"Solar panels are expensive, and I'm not sure I want to get into cryptocurrency at all."* Totally fair.
-But stick with me, because there's a bigger pattern here that affects all of us.
+Solar installations can cost $15,000-30,000 upfront, many of us are renters who can't modify our homes, and cryptocurrency still feels like the Wild West to a lot of reasonable people.
+But stick with me, because there's a bigger pattern here that affects all of us, regardless of our housing situation or investment appetite.

 The centralization of Bitcoin mining mirrors the centralization of our power grid.
 In both cases, we've got: